 If someone aspires to play a certain Team Role, they can maximise their Team Role strengths accordingly and "practise" the role until it comes more naturally.
 If a particular combination of roles is viewed in the organisational culture as advantageous for career progression, for example, individuals will begin to follow the trend and work on building those particular strengths.

 Understanding your Belbin Team Roles – and the roles of those around you – can change the way you behave.
 As you learn how to maximise your strengths and manage your weaknesses, your contributions are likely to become stronger and more defined.

 Since personality underpins behaviour, we tend to have a natural affinity for some roles over others.
-Manageable roles may come to the fore, but it’s unusual to see a complete reversal of Team Roles.
-If Team Roles do change considerably from one occasion to the next, it is worth collecting Observer Assessments (Belbin’s 360-degree feedback) to corroborate the individual’s own view with those of colleagues.
+Manageable roles may come to the fore, but it's unusual to see a complete reversal of Team Roles.
+If Team Roles do change considerably from one occasion to the next, it is worth collecting Observer Assessments (Belbin’s 360-degree feedback) to corroborate your own view with those of colleagues.

 Have your Team Roles changed?
 You can find out here.

 If you're regularly working with teams, or coaching managers, why not attend one of our practical one-day workshops?
 We'll answer many more questions like this, as well as giving you all the top tips and practical advice you need.

 Before you can analyse your teams, you need to look at each individual's contribution.
 So, the first thing you will need to do is to generate a Belbin Individual report for each member of the team.Find out more